wkoszek/me/source/blog/2012-11-17-book-positioning.md

 layout: layout_book
 ads:
 - <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&npa=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=0071373586" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
+spellcheck-allow:
+- "XR"
 ---
-This book was similar to "22 lawy of marketing".
+This book was similar to "22 laws of marketing".

 Positioning is what I'd say a strategy for creating a perception about your product in customer's mind.